-The majority of costs associated with environmental protection requirements are incurred by the Corporation at the development and construction phases of a renewable energy project.
-Therefore, these costs are capitalized to the project, when a PPA is secured for the project or if the project is sufficiently advanced to have a high degree of confidence that it will be realized and amortized once the project is operational, or they are charged to earnings if the project does not go ahead.
-These costs will vary from project to project; however, in order for management to proceed with any project, it must support a pre-determined return on the capital costs invested, including capitalized environmental protection costs.
+Most costs associated with environmental protection requirements are incurred by the Corporation at the development and construction phases of a renewable energy project.
+These costs are capitalized to the project, when a PPA is secured for the project or if the project is sufficiently advanced to have a high degree of confidence that it will be realized and amortized once the project is operational, or they are charged to earnings if the project does not go ahead.
+These costs will vary from project to project.
+In order for management to proceed with any project, it must support a pre-determined return on the capital costs invested, including capitalized environmental protection costs.
 The Corporation does incur ongoing costs associated with environmental protection requirements on operational plants, which are charged to operating costs as incurred.